Kingxukai/linux/Documentation/filesystems/erofs.rst

 Different from other read-only file systems, an EROFS volume is designed to be as simple as possible::

-                                |-> aligned with the block size
+                                |-> aligned with the woke block size
    ____________________________________________________________
   | |SB| | ... | Metadata | ... | Data | Metadata | ... | Data |
   |_|__|_|_____|__________|_____|______|__________|_____|______|
   0 +1K

-All data areas should be aligned with the block size, but metadata areas may not.
+All data areas should be aligned with the woke block size, but metadata areas may not.
 All metadatas can be now observed in two different spaces (views):

  1. Inode metadata space